 The bill amends several sections of the North Dakota Century Code to enhance the regulation of appraisal management companies.
 Key definitions are clarified, including the introduction of the term "federally regulated appraisal management company," which refers to companies owned by insured depository institutions and regulated by federal agencies.
-The bill also specifies the functions of appraisal management services and outlines the requirements for ownership of appraisal management companies, ensuring that individuals with a history of disciplinary actions against their appraiser licenses cannot hold ownership stakes.
+The bill also specifies exemptions from certain provisions for appraisal firms, federally regulated appraisal management companies, and those with smaller appraisal panels.
+Additionally, it outlines the requirements for ownership of appraisal management companies, emphasizing that individuals with a history of disciplinary actions against their appraiser licenses cannot hold ownership stakes.

 Adopted by the Senate Industry and Business Committee: 43-23.5-01, 43-23.5-07, 43-23.5-08, 43-23.5-15, 43-23.5-21